 The windows in our homes can serve many purposes.
 We often gaze through them to access the weather before going outside or open them up to let in a fresh breeze.
 Windows can even save our lives as an escape route during an emergency. …Continue Reading Ten Tips for National Window Safety Week

 Every day, U.S. emergency rooms treat more than 300 children for poisoning; every 13 seconds, a Poison Control Center receives a call.
 More than 90 percent of poisoning incidents occur in the home.
-To highlight the dangers of poisonings and how to prevent them, National …Continue Reading Keeping Your Family Safe During National Poison Prevention Week
+Hazards lurk not only in chemicals marked with warning labels, but ordinary …Continue Reading 7 Poison Prevention Tips to Keep Your Family Safe

 Founded by President Ronald Reagan in 1983, National Missing Children’s Day (May 25th) was dedicated to highlight the problem of abducted and missing children.
 Few situations are more troubling than when a child goes missing; fortunately, there are ways to improve the safety of children …Continue Reading Talk to Your Kids about Personal Safety